2020 Stanley Cup playoffs: (2) Tampa Bay Lightning vs. (7) Columbus Blue Jackets

 Tampa Bay earned the second seed in the Eastern Conference after finishing 2–1 in the round-robin; during the regular season they finished with 92 points in 70 games for a .657 points percentage.
-Columbus earned the seventh seed in the Eastern Conference as the second lowest advancing seed from the Qualifying Round by defeating Toronto.
+Columbus earned the seventh seed in the Eastern Conference as the second lowest advancing seed from the qualifying round by defeating Toronto.
 This was the second consecutive playoff meeting and second postseason match-up between these two teams.
-Columbus won last year's Eastern Conference First Round playoff meeting in a four-game sweep.
+Columbus won last year's Eastern Conference first round playoff meeting in a four-game sweep.
 Tampa Bay won the only game in this year's regular season series.

 The Lightning defeated the Blue Jackets in five games.
 In game one, with the match tied at two, the teams headed into overtime.
 At 10:27 of the fifth overtime, Lightning forward Brayden Point ended the 3–2 marathon nearly six hours after its start.
 It was the fourth-longest game in NHL history.
-Columbus goalie Joonas Korpisalo made 85 saves during the affair, setting a modern day NHL record for saves in a playoff game.
+Columbus goaltender Joonas Korpisalo made 85 saves during the affair, the most in a playoff overtime game since 1955–56 when league started keeping saves as a statistic.
+Normie Smith is considered to have the all-time record for saves in a playoff game when he made 92 saves in a sextuple overtime game in 1936.
 The Blue Jackets tied the series on Pierre-Luc Dubois's two assists and Korpisalo's 36 saves in game two, winning 3–1.
 In game three, Point continued his point streak scoring the second goal of a 3–2 Lightning victory.
 Barclay Goodrow and Yanni Gourde both scored and provided an assist for the Lightning in game four, who defeated the Blue Jackets 2–1 and took a 3–1 series lead.
 In game five, the Blue Jackets overcame a two-goal deficit to take the lead 4–2, however the Lightning were able to tie the score with 1:38 remaining in the game, which required overtime again.
-At 5:12 of the first overtime, Point's backhanded shot over Korpisalo ended the series, avenging last year's series for the Lightning, and sending them to the Second Round.
+At 5:12 of the first overtime, Point's backhanded shot over Korpisalo ended the series, avenging last year's series for the Lightning, and sending them to the second round.